kornelski/http-cache-semantics/README.md

 * Default cacheability of statuses and methods.
 * Requests for stale data.
 * Filtering of hop-by-hop headers.
+* Basic revalidation request

 ## Unimplemented

+* Revalidation of multiple representations
-* There's no API for revalidation yet.
+* Updating of response after revalidation